JiaLin-kaylee/JiaLin-kaylee.github.io/3D_Printer_Journal.md

 **How did these feelings change as you encountered challenges and made progress?**

 As I started making some progress, I think I tried my best to feel that I am learning.
-It's hard tp convince myself that I'm a lot better than I started off with.
+It's hard to convince myself that I'm a lot better than I started off with.
 I guess the reason why I feel this way is because I haven't started building because that's the only part I feel comfortable with.
 But, stepping out into the open is also very cool and I am learning to go with the flow even though the river is flowing really fast.

+I think I've faced many challenges, the first one is learning how to code.
+This is a working progress and I am absolutley terrible at it, but I am being encouraged to keep on working hard.
+This motivation really kept me going.
+The second, being unfamiliarity to the new materials.
+I've only done so much with arduinos and breadboards, I don't know much about them.
+The only robotic parts I am familiar with are anythinng FTC or Vex related.

 **How do these feelings relate to your journey of discovery?**